 Resident in Switzerland, multilingual Elena Schwarz was recently the subject of a documentary made by Swiss TV (RSI) about women building careers in roles traditionally dominated by men, following her in rehearsals and a performance of Stravinsky’s The Firebird with the Orchestre de Pasdeloup at the Philharmonie de Paris.

 Her forthcoming conducting highlights include the Helsingborgs Symfoniorkester, Lausanne Chamber Orchestra, Orchestre Philharmonique de Liège, Orchestra della Svizzera Italiana, Orchestre de Pasdeloup, Orchestre de Cannes, Musikfabrik Cologne, Tasmanian Symphony Orchestra and West Australian Symphony Orchestra.
 Opera experience includes assisting Mikko Franco at the Chorégies d’Orange Festival (Madam Butterfly, Rigoletto) and in Paris with Orchestre Philharmonque de Radio France (Strauss Elektra), and she assists Kazushi Ono on Prokofiev’s Fiery Angel with the Orchestre de Paris at the Festival Aix-en-Provence this summer.

-Elena Schwarz studied conducting at the Geneva University of Music in the class of Laurent Gay, subsequently specializing in contemporary performance with Arturo Tamayo at the Conservatorio della Svizzera Italiana.
-She has benefitted from the advice of Peter Eötvös and Matthias Pintscher, and participated in Master Classes with Bernard Haitink at the Lucerne Festival and Neeme Järvi at the Gstaad Festival.
+After studying cello and musicology at the Geneva Conservatoire and University, Elena Schwarz was admitted to the conducting course of Laurent Gay at the Geneva Conservatoire from which she graduated with a Master’s degree.
+She subsequently specialized in contemporary performance with Arturo Tamayo (Conservatorio della Svizzera Italiana).
+Further studies took her to Peter Eötvös and Matthias Pintscher, and she has participated in masterclasses with Bernard Haitink at the Lucerne Festival and Neeme Järvi at the Gstaad Festival.